Gritters out as snowfall returns in West Midlands

 Snow showers are expected overnight, mainly in the north of the region.
 Cold temperatures, frost and ice is also expected, with a minimum temperature of -5 °C.

-Birmingham was among places which saw snowfall on Sunday.'Flight delays'
+Birmingham was among places which saw snowfall on Sunday.

 The city council said as well as roads it had also treated "priority footways".